Life is easier with simple scripting. Grateful for everyone's encouragement and support!

 Options used:

-• --no-compress no need for compression for local transfers
+no need for compression for local transfers--progress --info=progress2

-• --progress --info=progress2 shows copy progress - may need an update from the old standard rsync version
+shows copy progress - may need an update from the old standard rsync version--delete-after

 alias rsync-my="rsync -avhWxS --no-compress --progress --info=progress2"